dqops/dqo/docs/working-with-dqo/set-up-data-streams/set-up-data-stream.md

 5. After adding new data stream you can set which one is the default one by clicking on the **Make Default** button.

     ![Setting default data stream](https://dqo.ai/docs/images/working-with-dqo/set-up-data-stream/setting-default-data-stream.jpg)

+    On this screen you can also edit or delete data streams.

 ## Set up data stream using the DQO Shell